WhiteHatTux/todo-in-rust/README.md

 - improve error handler to tide
 - add "present" to the db to mark if a task needs to be presented to be considered done (some leftovers are already in the api for put)
 - use temp dir for database file
+- create docker container to build and run